2013 Pakistani presidential election: Electoral College Strength

 So that each province has an equal vote, all provincial assemblies are given exactly 65 votes in the electoral college.
 This mean that the each member of the Punjab Assembly has 65/370 = 0.176 votes, each member of the Sindh Assembly has 65/168 = 0.387 votes, each member of the KPK Assembly has 65/124 = 0.524 votes and each member of the Balochistan Assembly has 65/65 = 1 vote.

 The political composition of these bodies is as follows:

 Polls

 The country went to the polls at 10:00, 30 July amidst tight security arrangements.
 Over 1,174 members of the electoral college cast their votes to elect the ceremonial head of the state.

 Results

 Polling was held simultaneously in the Parliament and provincial assemblies.
 The legislative assemblies were pronounced polling stations at the outset of polling.
 Voting ended at 15:00 and after 5 hours the preliminary result was immediately released.
 Official confirmation of the winner came in the evening.
-Mamnoon Hussain will be sworn in as the 12th president of Pakistan on 9 September, a day after the incumbent President Asif Ali Zardari completes his five-year term.
+Mamnoon Hussain was sworn in as the 12th president of Pakistan on 9 September, a day after the incumbent President Asif Ali Zardari completed his five-year term.